What Should You Do When You Chip A Tooth?

 Watch What You Eat

 Until you can see your dentist, we recommend eating strictly soft foods or liquids.
-This will help prevent further chipping as well as keep the pain in your mouth at a low level.
+This will help prevent further chipping and keep the pain in your mouth at a low level.

 Schedule a Dental Appointment